VenusakaVXT/ui-template-library/README.md

 - [**Custom Video Player**](https://venusakavxt.github.io/template-library/template_HTML_CSS_and_Javascript/template_HTML_CSS_JS_25/index.html)

 # Note
+- The theme change section of the home page is still having problems with storage.
-In the Weather App section, I have requested the API until now, it is no longer supported by browsers, so when you download it, you can request another API, by going online to search **weather app api** or maybe refer to this https://openweathermap.org/ website.
+- In the Weather App section, I have requested the API until now, it is no longer supported by browsers, so when you download it, you can request another API, by going online to search **weather app api** or maybe refer to this https://openweathermap.org/ website.

 # Experiences Gained
 I have mastered a lot of CSS properties such as: flex, animation, transform, ....